atsign-foundation/atsign.dev/content/en/docs/Get-Started/_index.md

 ## Where should I go next?

-* [The Virtual Environment](/docs/get-started/the-virtual-environment/): Get started with setting up your machine!
+* [The Virtual Environment](/docs/get-started/the-virtual-environment/): Get started with setting up your machine using Docker!